Chinese vs Japanese vs Korean : is there really a difference?

 China has experienced tremendous economic growth in the past 20 years.
 Moreover, Chinese politics and tech development receive a lot of media coverage.
 People’s interest in the Chinese culture and possible work opportunities are considered the main reason behind the recent upsurge in the popularity of the Chinese language.

 Korean is also enjoying a lot of attention among language learners, and the demand is expected to intensify in the upcoming years.
+That will also increase demand on the job market for Korean translators.

 Korean’s popularity is rather culturally-driven and shows such as Squid Game have had their fair share of this dramatic spike.

-Similarities between Chinese, Japanese and Korean
+Similarities between Chinese, Japanese, and Korean

-Similar scripts
+1: Similar scripts

 This statement is more relevant for the Japanese and Chinese since their scripts are related.
 Some people claim that if you know one script, you will be able to read the others.